nicl/nicl.github.com/_posts/2012-05-24-developers-and-drupal.md

 title: Drupal - why the talent problem is not going to go away
 ---

+*UPDATE 27/05/2012: I wasn't 100% about this article when I wrote it.
+I was concerned that I was extrapolating (unfairly) a broader picture from my own (particular) experiences.
+After a great discussion with some clever and kind people on IRC (in drupal-contribute) I still think most of what is said below is an accurate reflection of my opinion and has some validity.*

+*But there are(!) seriously talented Drupalshops and people at the top, so if you like Drupal and learning, make an effort to work for one of those.
+Some of the feedback I received in IRC was from a young Drupaler whose experience was quite different from my own - they had completed an internship at a top Drupalshop and were just about to start working full-time on Drupal.
+During their internship they felt they'd learnt a lot (and looking at their Drupal contributions, I'm inclined to agree).*

+*And as someone else said, if you're a true geek, don't box yourself in; always investigate technologies on the side, if for nothing else than that it will help you become a better Drupaler and Drupal a better product!*

 A year ago, when I was just starting out as a developer (PHP being my first proper programming language) I was a gungho Drupalista.
 Drupal had enabled me to produce sophisticated sites even before I knew how to program.
 You could even say that without Drupal I would never have become a programmer.
 A year later, I still think Drupal is great - particularly the community - but I begin to find myself with doubts over whether I want to stick with Drupal for my career.

 In this blog I want to explore the reasons for this change in the hope that an analysis can provide some pointers for the community as a whole.
 I'm exactly the kind of young developer I think Drupal needs to target and if young people like me decide not to pursue or persist with Drupal, then Drupal is in trouble.
 It may be that the problem is intractable, but I hope not.